Obed McCoy

-Obed Christopher McCoy (born 4 January 1997) is a Saint Vincent and the Grenadines professional cricketer who plays for the West Indies cricket team internationally.
-He made his international debut for the West Indies cricket team in October 2018.
+Obed Christopher McCoy (born 4 January 1997) is a Vincentian professional cricketer who plays for the West Indies cricket team internationally.
+He made his international debut for the West Indies in October 2018.

 Domestic and T20 career

 He made his List A debut for the West Indies Under-19s in the 2016–17 Regional Super50 on 25 January 2017.
 Prior to his List A debut, he was named in the West Indies squad for the 2016 Under-19 Cricket World Cup squads.

 He made his Twenty20 debut for St Lucia Stars in the 2017 Caribbean Premier League on 4 August 2017.
 He made his first-class debut for the Windward Islands in the 2017–18 Regional Four Day Competition on 2 November 2017.

 In June 2018, he was named in the Cricket West Indies B Team squad for the inaugural edition of the Global T20 Canada tournament.
 He was the leading wicket-taker in the tournament for the Cricket West Indies B Team, with eleven dismissals in seven matches.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.

 In April 2021, he was signed by Multan Sultans to play in the rescheduled matches in the 2021 Pakistan Super League.
 In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.
 In June 2022, in his first match for Sussex, McCoy took his first five-wicket haul in Twenty20 cricket, against Somerset in the 2022 T20 Blast in England.